...and, keep the newsletters simple.

 I separated my Content email list from my Offers email list.

-People can subscribe to get only my ongoing free articles and videos, without being bothered by emails specifically asking them to buy anything.
+People can subscribe to get only my free articles and videos, without being bothered by emails promoting my product or service launches.

 (My content emails do mention one of my upcoming offers, but it's located at the bottom of each email, after the reader has received what they expected -- the content itself.
 You can see samples of my content emails here.)